foglienimatteo/Raytracing/README.md

 Written the scenefile, choosen the renderer and executed the rendering, the resulting files created are three:
 - the PFM image (`scene.pfm` is the default name, if none is specified from the command line)
 - the LDR image (`scene.png` is the default name, if none is specified from the command line)
--  the JSON file (`scene.json` is the default name, if none is specified from the command line), that saves some datas about input commands, rendering time etc.
+-  the JSON file (which has the same name of the LDR image and `.json` estention, so `scene.json` is the default name, if none LDR image name is specified from the command line), that saves some datas about input commands, rendering time etc.

 Probably, the LDR image will not be "correctly" converted with the standard values used in the `render` function to tone-map the PFM file; it's consequently appropriate to manually apply the tone mapping algorithm to the PFM image!
-The command it's simple:
+The tonemapping command is simple:
 ```bash
 ./Raytracer.jl tonemapping [-a ALPHA] [-g GAMMA] FILE_PFM_TO_BE_TONEMAPPED NAME_OF_THE_RESULTING_LDR
 ```
 where `ALPHA` is the scaling factor for the normalisation process (default `a=0.18`) and `GAMMA` is YOUR monitor gamma value (default `g=1.0`).
-This algorithm it's by far more efficient and computationally cheaper than the rendering, so choose your `a` and `g` values without any fear to try again!
+This algorithm is by far more efficient and computationally cheaper than the rendering, so choose your `a` and `g` values without any fear to try again!

 Here we insert an example of usage, that renders the [earth_and_sun.txt](examples/earth_and_sun.txt) file